Preserving MPHA’s Family Homes

 - MPHA will still be your property manager.

-- Your rent calculation will remain at 30% of your adjusted income, the same as now.
+- The income-based rent calculation will remain at 30% of adjusted income, the same as now.

-- You may experience more improvements and repairs to your home with the increased funding.
+- You may experience more improvements and repairs to your home over time with the increased funding.

-WHAT properties are not included in the Section 18 program?
+Which properties are not included in this program?